AschPlatform/asch-docs-site/source/en/help/index.md

 # 3 What is the Asch Wallet?

 Please be sure to back up the master password of wallet when you use your Asch wallet.
-If forget your master password, you will never open your wallet.
-When you input master password, please note the space to avoid getting different wallet address.
+If forget your master password,you will lose your wallet.
+When you input master password, please be careful with the space in your password.
+If not, you will get different wallet address.

-Old wallet address of Asch system is digital, later upgraded to letters.
-Both can be compatible, but some exchanges can not be compatible.
-So old users should  pay  attention to exchange currency to use new wallet letters address as far as possible.
+Old wallet address of Asch system is digital, later upgraded to letter..
+They are compatible except some exchanges.
+So old users should pay attention to exchange currency to use new wallet letters address as more as possible.

 Online wallet: http://mainnet.asch.so/